Bangladesh: Economy

 Motijheel in the nation's capital Dhaka is the largest commercial district in the city.

 The Padma Bridge, opened in 2022, is a road-rail bridge which spans the Padma River.

-Bangladesh's lower-middle income mixed-market economy is among the fastest growing economies in the world.
-A rapidly developing country, it has the world's 36th-largest economy by nominal terms, and the 24th-largest by PPP.
-Bangladesh has a labour force of 71.4 million, which is the world's seventh-largest; with an unemployment rate of 5.1% as of 2023.
+Bangladesh is a lower-middle income mixed-market economy.
+It has the world's 36th-largest economy by nominal terms, and the 24th-largest by PPP.
+Bangladesh has a labour force of 71.4 million, which is the world's seventh-largest, with an unemployment rate of 3.6% as of 2024.
 Its foreign exchange reserves, although depleting, remain the second-highest in South Asia, after India.
 Bangladesh's large diaspora contributed roughly $27 billion in remittances in 2024.
 The Bangladeshi taka is the national currency.

-As of 2023, the large service sector accounts for about 51.5% of total GDP, followed by the industrial sector (34.6%), while the agriculture sector is by far the smallest, making up only 11% of total GDP; despite being the largest employment sector, providing roughly half of the total workforce.
+As of 2023, the large service sector accounts for about 51.5% of total GDP, followed by the industrial sector (34.6%), while the agriculture sector is by far the smallest, making up only 11% of total GDP.
+Although it is the largest employment sector, it provides roughly half of the total workforce.
 Over 84% of the export earnings come from the textile industry.
-Bangladesh is the second-leading garments exporter in the world, and plays a crucial role in the global fast fashion industry, exporting to various Western fashion brands.
+Bangladesh is the second-leading garments exporter in the world, and supplies the global fast fashion industry, exporting to various Western fashion brands.
 It is also a major producer of jute, rice, fish, tea, and flowers.
 Other major industries include shipbuilding, pharmaceuticals, steel, electronics and leather goods.
-China is the largest trading partner of Bangladesh, accounting for 15% of the total trade, followed by India; which accounts for 8% of the total trade.
+China is the largest trading partner of Bangladesh, accounting for 15% of the total trade, followed by India, which accounts for 8% of the total trade.

 The private sector accounts for 80% of GDP compared to the dwindling role of state-owned companies.
 Bangladesh's economy is dominated by family-owned conglomerates and small and medium-sized businesses.
 Some of the largest publicly traded companies in Bangladesh include BEXIMCO, BRAC Bank, BSRM, GPH Ispat, Grameenphone, Summit Group, and Square Pharmaceuticals.
 The Dhaka and Chittagong Stock Exchanges are the country's twin capital markets.
 Its telecommunications industry is one of the world's fastest growing, with 188.78 million cellphone subscribers at the end of November 2024.
 Political instability, high inflation, endemic corruption, insufficient power supplies, and slow implementation of reforms are major challenges to economic growth.

 Bangladesh was ranked 106th in the Global Innovation Index in 2024 and in 2025.